olgaminaeva/gen-ai-coding/learners/reference.md

 Natural language processing (NLP): A subfield of linguistics, computer science, and artificial intelligence concerned with the interactions between computers and human (natural) languages.

-Integrated Development Environment (IDE): An environment for writing and debugging code.
+Integrated development environment (IDE): An environment for writing and debugging code.

 ## Acknowledgements